 Washington State Scenic Bikeways

-Developing this program involves participation from the public who have the opportunity to nominate routes they think should become Scenic Bikeways.
+This program involves participation from the public who have the opportunity to nominate routes they think should become Scenic Bikeways.

-What makes a Scenic Bikeway
+Nominate a Scenic Bikeway route

 Designating a Scenic Bikeway

-Scenic Bikeways Task Force
+Scenic Bikeways Advisory Task Force

-The Scenic Bikeways Task Force is an advisory group that works with Parks staff throughout the development and implementation of this new program.
-The task force is comprised of volunteers who serve two-year terms.
+The Scenic Bikeways Task Force is an advisory group that works with Parks staff throughout the development and early implementation of this new program.
+State Parks seeks to incorporate community knowledge throughout the process to create a program that welcomes a broad group of recreational visitors.

 Task force duties include: